 And other times small claims court is required, it all depends on how the owner responds to the situation.
 If the dog's owner is unable to be located, comprehensive coverage will cover the damage under your car insurance.

 I Hit a Bird

 Often the only damage birds cause is to the windshield.
 Windshield coverage is also provided under comprehensive coverage.
 If you have a deductible, check around with local glass companies to see if they waive deductibles.

 A raccoon might seem small and harmless when it comes to a car accident, but it is still possible for them to do a lot of damage depending on what kind of car you drive.
 If you drive a compact car, be sure to get it checked out after coming in contact with a raccoon.
 Undercarriage damage is likely and can do severe damage to your vehicle if left unattended.

 I Hit a Cow

-Comprehensive is the one coverage that protects your vehicle against physical damage to your vehicle NOT involving a stationary object or vehicle.
+Your comprehensive coverage would cover an animal not listed here too.
+Comprehensive is the one coverage that protects your vehicle against physical damage to your car NOT involving a stationary object or vehicle.
 You will find comprehensive coverage to also be helpful if you encounter storm damage, flying debris, fire, or theft.
 Check your car insurance policy to verify your coverage.
 Your declaration page should state comprehensive or other than collision on your policy if you have purchased the coverage.